We offer short-term, professional services for a wide range of issues.

 Information kept about the counseling you receive from Counseling Services is not part of your academic file and will therefore not go on your official student record.
 Counseling records are kept separately, and only Counseling Services staff members have access to these records.

 - Since this is a Christian college, does counseling always talk about religion?

 It depends on whether you want to include your faith in the counseling process.
 Consistent with various professional ethical guidelines and standards of competence, counselors at CSU are aware of multicultural and faith-informed issues that may be relevant to any particular student.
 If you would rather not include any faith or religious issues in your treatment, that will be respected.
 If you would like a biblical counseling or integrative (Christian counseling approaches and psychological research) approach, your counselor will work with you within that preference.

 Counseling Services staff do not prescribe medications.
 However, if it is determined that medication would be a beneficial part of your treatment, then referrals may be provided.
 You will never be required to take medications.

 - What about counselor qualifications?

-Our counselors are master’s or PhD level graduates of regionally accredited professional counselor programs, have completed extensive counseling internships and are licensed as professional counselors or psychologists in the state of South Carolina.
+Our counselors are master’s level graduates of regionally accredited professional counselor programs, have completed extensive counseling internships and are licensed as professional counselors in the state of South Carolina.
 They also frequently attend professional conferences and workshops to remain up-to-date with the latest advances in mental health.
 The counseling center also operates as a training site for counseling interns in master’s level counseling training programs.
 Each intern is supervised on a weekly basis to ensure the services being offered are appropriate and within the scope of the intern’s competency while in graduate school and under supervision.

 - How do I make an appointment?